lhapaipai/symfony-vite-dev/src/extra/compatibility.md

 # Compatibility

 In order to facilitate the versionning between the symfony bundle and the vite plugin, I decided since the version 3.3.0 to synchronize the major and minor version of the two packages.
-For the patch number each package increments independently.
+For the patch number, each package increments independently based on the respective bug fixes.
+There are therefore no correlations between patch versions and the most up-to-date version should always be used.

 | Symfony                  | Vite | pentatrion/vite-bundle | vite-plugin-symfony |
 |--------------------------|------|------------------------|---------------------|
 | ^4.4 \|\| ^5.0 \|\| ^6.0 | 3.x  | 2.x                    | 0.6.0 - 0.7.1       |
 | ^4.4 \|\| ^5.0 \|\| ^6.0 | 4.x  | \>=3.0.x \<3.3.0       | ~0.7.2              |
 | ^4.4 \|\| ^5.0 \|\| ^6.0 | 4.x  | 3.3.x                  | 3.3.x               |

-If you use previous version of the plugin consult [migration](https://github.com/lhapaipai/vite-bundle/blob/main/docs/migration.md) page.

 ## Vite-Bundle migration from v0.2.x to v1.x